DrAdamRoe/cloud-variations/README.md

 And now we are ready to interact with our Kubernetes cluster!

-Use the gcloud-provided tool to configure your kubectl on your machine for interacting with your cluster on gcloud:

-`gcloud container clusters get-credentials hello-cloud-cluster`

 Now, try to find out a bit about your cluster using `kubectl describe`, for example `kubectl describe nodes`, which will show a whole lot of hard to understand information about your kubernetes cluster.

 Create a _deployment_ based on our Docker image, effectively declaring that we want our Docker image to run in Kubernetes:

-`kubectl create deployment hello-cloud-server --image=europe-west3-docker.pkg.dev/cloud-variations-fs2022/hello-cloud/hello-cloud:latest`
+`kubectl create deployment hello-cloud-server --image=europe-west3-docker.pkg.dev/cloud-variations-ss2023/hello-cloud/hello-cloud:latest`

 Once you have run this, it is running already, but we have to expose it on the network to see it, mapping our local port 5022 to the public port 80 for HTTP: